ZenyattaDiscord/ZenyattaDiscord/README.md

-- 👋 Hi, I’m @ZenyattaDiscord
+- 👋 Hi, I’m @ZenyattaDiscord or Brandon
 - 👀 I’m interested in front end web development
 - 🌱 I’m currently learning JS, ReactJS, full stack technology
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: brandongoldsmith97@yahoo.com

 <!---
 ZenyattaDiscord/ZenyattaDiscord is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.